uva-responsibleai/fall-24/safety/mar-25.md

 Large Language Models (LLMs) and Visual Language Models (VLMs) are artificial intelligence programs that take user input and output a helpful answer for the given questions.
 When an adversary decides to attack the model they can bypass the aforementioned censorship by using carefully crafted statements to trick the model.
 This practice is called "jailbreaking".
 Jailbreaking can come in multiple forms in the context of LLMs.
 The two main forms that will be discussed are [textual](#textual-attacks) and [multimodal jailbreaking](#multimodal-attacks).

 These toxic prompts are engineered by adversaries that want to abuse the LLMs and then spread through the internet on sites like Reddit or Discord.
-This, like many aspects of technology, acts like the two faced god Janus where one group, developers, work to censor these inputs and outputs while the other group, we will call them "adversaries", works to circumvent the rules.
+This, like many aspects of technology and policy as [4] states, acts like the two faced god Janus where one group, developers, work to censor these inputs and outputs while the other group, we will call them "adversaries", works to circumvent the rules.
 Now the question is "why should users, general public, developers, or companies care?".
 The reason is twofold: (1) users should care because these prompts can be used to construct convincing phishing scams, codes for worms and malware, or used for other negative means that can effect you or your loved ones and (2) companies who allow this use would be showing neglegence which could effect their reputations.
-By circumventing the boundaries that have put in place for the LLM many bad actors could have access to a very powerful tool.
+By circumventing the boundaries that have been put in place for the LLM many bad actors could have access to a very powerful tool.

 # Methods